yak-was-here/yak-was-here/data/work/newbreedpb.md

 [![NBPA trade web app screenshot](/img/work/nbpa-ss3-trade-app.jpg)](/img/work/nbpa-ss3-trade-app.jpg)

 Creating a quality trade-in application system begins with making a form that is both clear for the customer and detailed enough for the trade processors.
 My past experience developing a trade application system for [YourPbFriend](/work/yourpbfriend) helped me understand what was required and what pitfalls to avoid.
-I made sure to provide clear instruction, visually indicate required information, flexibility for multiple trade items, and a straight-forward email ticket system.
+I made sure to provide clear instruction, visually indicate required information, flexibility for multiple trade items with picture and video attachment, and a straight-forward email ticket system.

 [![NBPA trade email screenshot](/img/work/nbpa-ss5-trade-app-email.jpg)](/img/work/nbpa-ss5-trade-app-email.jpg)